hirefire/hirefire-resource-ruby/README.md

 We provide convenient macros for the above mentioned worker libraries to calculate the queue size for each of them.
 If you wish to conribute more macros for other existing worker libraries feel free to send us a pull request.

-Here is an example with Ruby on Rails 3.
+Here is an example with Rails 3+

 First, add the gem to your `Gemfile`: